By Erin Gloeckner

 Imagine crystal clear waves washing up on white sand beaches, lively steel pan music floating through humid air, and sweet rum punch flowing freely into your glass.
-For the past two weeks, I enjoyed all three delights during a heavenly vacation in serene Trinidad and Tobago, a Caribbean country comprised of two islands located off the northeastern coast of Venezuela.
+Several years ago I enjoyed all three delights during a heavenly vacation in serene Trinidad and Tobago, a Caribbean country comprised of two islands located off the northeastern coast of Venezuela.
 Highlights of my trip include snorkeling with sea turtles and dolphins, exploring a lush rainforest on a jeep safari, and partaking in the ultimate revelry that is Carnival: dancing in a feathered costume among strangers from across the globe.
 Best of all, I experienced Trinidad and Tobago’s culture through my favorite conduit: food.

 Before traveling abroad, my caring and risk-averse mom warned, “Don’t drink the tap water or you will get sick.”
 So for the first two days of my vacation, I purchased bottled water and only ate meals at well-established restaurants.
 But I soon realized that limiting myself to tourist-intended eateries was preventing me from experiencing the true local culture.
 And I convinced myself that no foreign stomach bug could breach my iron gut.
 Thereafter, I drank only tap water and ate only street food.
 Once, I even purchased breakfast out of the trunk of a stranger’s sedan!
 Every street meal was incredibly tasty and, no, Mom, I didn’t get sick.